Public Service Courses

 SW 341 - Human Behavior and the Social Environment II

-SW 351 - Cross Cultural Service Learning
+SW 351 - Cross-cultural Service Learning

-and the history of the assigned culture.
+The focus of this course is on the unique culture(s) within the United States and taught using a service-learning approach.
+Students explore the themes of social welfare development, social services, politics, policies, and the history of the assigned culture.
 The course includes a two or three-week experiential learning component in a specific location in the United States.
-The advanced practice social worker will recognize the interconnectedness between social work,

-The focus of this course is on international social work policy and practice.
-Students interact with various communities using a service-learning approach.
-The students explore the themes of social services, politics, policies and the history of the assigned culture.
-The course includes a two or three-week experiential learning component in an international location.
 The advanced practice social worker will recognize the interconnectedness between social work, social justice, and civic/global responsibility.
-Offered spring/summer semester.
+Offered summer semester.
+Prerequisite: Acceptance to the B.S.W. program.

+The course focuses upon diverse global cultures using an experiential service-learning approach.
+Students explore themes of social welfare development, social services, politics, policies, and the history of the cultures of focus.
+Students will recognize the interconnectedness between social work, social justice, and civic/global responsibility.
+Offered summer semester.
 Prerequisite: Permission of instructor.
-3 cr

 SW 630 - Social Work: Global Service Learning

-SW 631 - Cross Cultural Service Learning
+SW 631 - Social Work: U.S. Community-based Service Learning

 The focus of this course is on the unique culture(s) within the United States and taught using a service-learning approach.
-Students explore the themes of social welfare development.
-Students explore the themes of social services, politics, policies and the history of the assigned culture.
+Students explore the themes of social welfare development, social services, politics, policies, and the history of the assigned culture.
 The course includes a two or three-week experiential learning component in a specific location in the United States.
 The advanced practice social worker will recognize the interconnectedness between social work, social justice, and civic/global responsibility.
+Offered summer semester.
+Prerequisites: SW 610 and permission of instructor.

 SW 676 - Community and Social Planning

 A review of professional practice in social planning and community organization.
 Exploration of a range of theories, concepts, and applications.
-Includes focus on power, influence, inter-organizational relationships and action strategies, development
+Includes focus on power, influence, interorganizational relationships and action strategies, as well as development and use of structure and leadership.
+Offered fall semester.
+Prerequisite: SW 603.